polybuildr/bitnebula/content/post/go-autoescaping.md

 [Try it out on the Go playground](https://play.golang.org/p/wKSWLphKpC).
 The output is `"Harry&lt;script&gt;alert(&#39;you have been pwned&#39;)&lt;/script&gt; goes to Hogwarts"`.
 The troublesome characters were escaped automagically, and now we don't have a code injection anymore.
 Awesome!

 So we've seen the autoescaping, but what's this about "context-awareness"?
-That's that part that really impressed me.
+That's the part that really impressed me.
 Go's `html/template` package _understands_ HTML, along with CSS, Javascript and URIs.
 It knows what kind of escaping needs to be done where.

 Let's see a few examples to make better sense of this.
 For the data string `"<b>You're</b> weird"`, we get the following outputs from the following templates. (`.` can be used to represent the entire single input given to the template.)